Cruelty and the Beast

-Cruelty and the Beast is the third studio album by English extreme metal band Cradle of Filth.
+Cruelty and the Beast is the third studio album by English extreme metal band Cradle of Filth, released on 5 May 1998 by Music for Nations.
 It is a concept album based on the legend of the Hungarian "blood countess" Elizabeth Báthory and features guest narration by actress Ingrid Pitt in-character as Báthory, a role she first played in the Hammer Horror film Countess Dracula in 1971.
-It was released on 5 May 1998 by record label Music for Nations.

-The album, while positively received, was noted for its poor production by fans, critics and members of the band alike.
+The album, while positively received, was noted for its poor production by fans, critics and band members alike.
 A remixed and remastered edition, titled Cruelty and the Beast – Re-Mistressed, was released in November 2019.

-In November 2021, during an AMA with Dani Filth on reddit, it was revealed that the track, "Bathory Aria" was the track Dani was most proud of out of the band's entire catalog.

 Recording and production

-This was the last Cradle of Filth album to feature guitarist and songwriter Stuart Anstis, keyboardist Lecter and drummer Nicholas Barker.
+This was the last Cradle of Filth album to feature guitarist and songwriter Stuart Anstis and drummer Nick Barker, the first to feature guitarist Gian Pyres, and the only full-length album to feature keyboardist Lecter.

 The production and mixing for Cruelty and the Beast has attracted some criticism, particularly for the sound quality of the drumming.
 Sarah Jezebel Deva revealed on the band's official messageboards: "[The production is] absolute rubbish.
 I remember when I first heard it – Dani played it – I walked out with tears in my eyes.
 I had spent twenty-five hours working in the studio on that album and it sounded like I had my head in a toilet [...] most of my vocals you couldn't hear."
-After walking out of the room after Dani played it to her, she claimed to have bumped into drummer Nicholas Barker, who also expressed his dissatisfaction.
+After walking out of the room after Dani played it to her, she claimed to have bumped into drummer Nick Barker, who also expressed his dissatisfaction.
 In an interview with Scars and Guitars in 2020, Barker stated he cried when he heard the mix and demanded that the album release be postponed.
-Barker also stated that the main songwriters, Stuart Anstis, Les Smith and himself wanted either Andy Sneap or Peter Tagtgren to record the album and were overridden by the label.
+Barker also stated that the main songwriters, Stuart Anstis, Les Smith and himself wanted either Andy Sneap or Peter Tägtgren to record the album and were overridden by the label.